TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 :func:`pysnom.sample.Sample.refl_coef_qs`.

-The charge :math:`Q'_0` acts back on the tip and induces a further polarisation, which we can model as another point charge :math:`Q_1`, at a distance :math:`d_{Q1} \approx r_{tip} / 2` away from the end of the tip.
+The charge :math:`Q'_0` acts back on the tip and induces a further polarization, which we can model as another point charge :math:`Q_1`, at a distance :math:`d_{Q1} \approx r_{tip} / 2` away from the end of the tip.

 .. hint::